Category Archives: 1 Corinthians 7:14

 1 Corinthians 7:12-16 Properly Interpreted Strengthens the Case for Unequally Yoked Divorce Found in 2 Corinthians 6:14-7:1

-This article principally concerns itself with 1 Corinthians 7: 12-16, but first we want to have Paul’s subsequent clarification of this passage to the same churches fresh in our thinking.
-In Paul’s second letter to the Corinthians, chapter 6 verse 14 through chapter seven verse 1, the great apostle commands every believer to get out from under all unequally yoked relationships.
+This article principally concerns itself with 1 Corinthians 7: 12-16, but first we want to have Paul’s subsequent clarification on this passage fresh in our thinking.
+Thus, Paul’s second letter to the Corinthians, chapter 6 verse 14 through chapter seven verse 1, the great apostle commands every believer to get out from under all unequally yoked relationships.
 Many prefer to argue that Paul is instructing believers not to enter into such relationships, which is, of course, an implicit command, but the explicit command is to remove yourselves from all such relationships.
 This is seen in the very context.
 The final verse commands believers to “let us cleanse ourselves from all defilement of flesh and spirit…” As every believer comes into Christ’s body defiled and polluted by sin, they must cleanse themselves from all defilement.
 The whole process of sanctification is one of cooperating with the Holy Spirit as we “put to death the deeds of the flesh”.
 We come into Christ yoked to every kind of defilement.
 The remainder of our earthly lives is spent separating ourselves from every kind of evil and defilement as we grow in obedience and holiness.

 The New Testament’s Explicit Command On the Subject of Being Unequally Yoked In Marriage

-“Do not be bound together with unbelievers; for what partnership have righteousness and lawlessness, or what fellowship has light with darkness?
+II Corinthians 6:14-7:1 says, “Do not be bound together with unbelievers; for what partnership have righteousness and lawlessness, or what fellowship has light with darkness?
 Or what harmony has Christ with Belial, or what has a believer in common with and unbeliever?
 Or what agreement has the temple of God with idols?
 For we are the temple of the living God; just as God said, ‘I WILL DWELL IN THEM AND WALK AMONG THEM; AND I WILL BE THEIR GOD, AND THEY SHALL BE MY PEOPLE.’
 Therefore, ‘COME OUT FROM THEIR MIDST AND BE SEPARATE,’ says the Lord.
 ‘AND DO NOT TOUCH WHAT IS UNCLEAN, and I will welcome you.
 And I will be a father to you, and you shall be sons and daughters to Me,’ says the Lord Almighty.
-Therefore, having these promises, beloved, let us cleanse ourselves from all defilement of flesh and spirit, perfecting holiness in the fear of God” (II Corinthians 6:14-7:1).
+Therefore, having these promises, beloved, let us cleanse ourselves from all defilement of flesh and spirit, perfecting holiness in the fear of God.”

 How any believer can read, study and meditate upon this biblical mandate and still be uncertain about where God stands on His children being bound together with unbelievers in any relationship is incomprehensible.
 Nevertheless, most Christians do seem to equivocate in their understanding and obedience to Paul’s command here.
 With such strong and convincing language how is this possible?
 Certainly for every relationship other than the marriage relationship the only answer can be that sin continues in the believer and they simply fail to fervently obey God’s command to their own shame and great loss.
 Repentance is called for on a daily basis.

+The misinterpretation of Paul’s second passage argues that, “Paul’s instructions do not apply to married couples’.
 D. Martyn Lloyd-Jones begs to differ as he taught that 2 Corinthians 6:14-7:1 is directly applicable to marriage and only to marriage, so certainly he strongly disagreed with the commonly held view.
 Why is Lloyd-Jones assumed to be correct while the multitudes are considered wrong?
 The interpretation of the multitudes creates a contradiction in God’s Word, and Lloyd-Jones understood this and was willing to take a stand against the throngs so that he would not be guilty of this critical error.
-The contradiction does severe damage to both texts.
-Lloyd-Jones built the bridge half way by understanding Paul’s direct command in 2 Corinthians 6:14, but he never completed the other half of the bridge.
-He corrected the common error applied to this text, but he was unable to unravel the quagmire that was the man-made doctrinal interpretation for 1 Corinthians 7:12-16.
-We see that early scholars jumped on what appeared to be an obvious understanding of Paul’s meaning, which conveniently agreed with their own desired understanding.
-With each successive generation it has become harder to see beyond the “obvious understanding”.
+Lloyd-Jones built the bridge half way by understanding Paul’s direct command in 2 Corinthians 6:14 was directly aimed at marriage relationships, but he never completed the other half of the bridge.
+To my knowledge, Lloyd-Jones never unraveled the quagmire that was the man-made doctrinal misinterpretation of 1 Corinthians 7:12-16.

 I remember the occasion during an adult Sunday School lesson when I quoted Paul’s words to the Corinthians, “Bad company corrupts good morals.”
-My assistant pastor literally said the words, “but it doesn’t have to” as he was defending his unbiblical argument.
-My dear friend forgot the four words preceding this biblical truth, “Do not be deceived: ‘Bad company corrupts good morals.'”
-Whether it is the Biblical proclamation that “bad company corrupts good morals” or the Biblical command, “Do not be bound together with unbelievers” we must not contradict the Word of God by saying, “but it doesn’t have to” or “not true for every believer”.
+The assistant pastor literally said the words, “but it doesn’t have to” as he was defending his unbiblical argument that believers can resist being corrupted by bad company.
+My dear friend forgot the four words preceding this biblical truth, “Do not be deceived: Bad company corrupts good morals.”
+Whether it is the Biblical proclamation that “bad company corrupts good morals” or the Biblical command, “Do not be bound together with unbelievers” we must not contradict the Word of God by saying, “unless your bondage to corruption is through your spouse”.
+The Biblical text does not add that, so neither should we unless more clear texts in the Bible do so for us, which is not the case.

 Since God’s ubiquitous commands against unequally yoked marriage in the Old Testament, which has been carried forward into the New Testament by Paul, cannot properly have any normative exceptions it is Paul’s teaching in First Corinthians 7:12-16 that must be understood in such a way so as not to contradict the unassailable command in the second letter.
-Sooner or later the believer must fearfully obey God’s command and importune the unbeliever for release.
+Sooner or later the believer must fearfully obey God’s command and importune (Proverbs 6:1-5) the unbeliever for release.
 As Christians they must do so in the most loving and kind way, but importune for release they must.

 The Heart of the Matter